ys/bonjour/content/books/outpost-a-journey-to-the-wild-ends-of-the-earth.md

 ---
+title: "Outpost"
-title: "Outpost: A Journey to the Wild Ends of the Earth"
+subtitle: "A Journey to the Wild Ends of the Earth"
 author: "Dan Richards"
 isbn: "1786891557"
 isbn13: "9781786891556"
 rating: 4